bvdberg01/Dash_FiatStilo/README.md

-# Dash_InfinitiG37
+# Dash_FiatStilo

-This repo contains a Vehicle Plugin for [Dash](https://github.com/OpenDsh/dash/) to support a 2011 InfinitiG37.
+This repo contains a Vehicle Plugin for [Dash](https://github.com/OpenDsh/dash/) to support a Fiat Stilo.

 Current functionality:

-* Automatic day/night theme switching based on the headlight status of the car
-* HVAC/Climate Integration (read only)
-* Tire Pressure Monitoring
+* -
-* Dash Vehicle Widget Integration (headlight status, taillight status, blinkers, doors open/close)
-* Pause android auto music when the engine turns off

-This repo also contains a .dbc file that I use for reverse engineering the signals of the G37 from within my fork of [Cabana](https://github.com/icecube45/cabana)

-It is likely that this plugin works with other years of G37, or even across the Nissan/Infiniti lines.
-However I make no guarantees.